istio/istio.io/_blog/2018/v1alpha3-routing.md

 ## Creating and deleting v1alpha3 route rules

-Because all route rules for a given destination are now stored together as an ordered list in a single `VirtualService` resource, adding subsequent rules for a particular destination is no longer done by creating a new (`RouteRule`) resource, but instead by updating the one-and-only `VirtualService` resource for the destination.
+Because all route rules for a given destination are now stored together as an ordered list in a single `VirtualService` resource, adding a second and subsequent rules for a particular destination is no longer done by creating a new (`RouteRule`) resource, but instead by updating the one-and-only `VirtualService` resource for the destination.